Animal Disease Traceability (ADT)

-Register your premises easily and at no cost by downloading the Registration Form to submit by email, fax, (217/558-6033) or mail.
+Register your premises easily by downloading the Registration Form to submit by email, fax, (217/558-6033) or mail.
+Once registration is complete you will receive a premises ID certificate via mail or email.

 More information can be obtained by contacting the: